sigasi/sigasi_insights/content/opinion/emacs/vhdl-emacs-mode-navigation-using-ctags-are-broken.md

 bannerad: true
 ---

-In my series of how Sigasi is [index], we want to demonstrate that *Emacs VHDL mode* is becoming outdated.
+In my series of how Sigasi is [better than Emacs VHDL mode](/opinion/emacs), we want to demonstrate that *Emacs VHDL mode* is becoming outdated.
 I do this by comparing relevant and technical features of the Emacs VHDL mode and Sigasi.

 (I also realize that relevant and technical comparison will not be enough to convince those who are deeply infatuated.)

-##Today: finding a declaration
+## Today: finding a declaration

 Finding a declaration is useful.
 Anybody who has access to this features uses it all day long, every day.
 People who do not have access to this